Wake County to consider renaming middle school named after known white supremacist

 A report commissioned in 2000 by the North Carolina state legislature, and not finished until 2006, identified Daniels as a main cause of the massacre.

-Years after the Wilmington Massacre, Daniels supported Woodrow Wilson in the 1912 presidential election.
-When Wilson won, Daniels was appointed Secretary of the Navy, which he lead through World War I. He left government life in 1921, returning to the News & Observer, which his family owned until it was sold in 1995.
+Years after the Wilmington Massacre, Daniels, a Democrat, supported Woodrow Wilson in the 1912 presidential election.
+When Wilson won, Daniels was appointed Secretary of the Navy, which he led through World War I. He left government life in 1921, returning to the News & Observer, which his family owned until it was sold in 1995.

 School Board Chairman Keith Sutton said Friday he would like that to change, and an online petition is calling for the same.